adrianskelton/project3/README.md

 ### **Languages Used**

-Python\
+Python - Used for the game functionality \
-HTML and CSS edited for the styling of the page and background image
+HTML and CSS edited - for the styling of the page and background image

 ### **Programs Used**

+Photoshop was used to edit the screenshots

 ---